The Caps made small tweaks to their power play. They already see improvement.

 “Positioning has been the biggest thing, just where guys were on the ice, even last year to now, the areas of the ice they are getting to versus where they weren’t,” Forsythe said.

 Getting to this point has not been easy.
 Multiple players, including Ovechkin, missed games because of injuries and the NHL’s coronavirus protocols.
-Washington has frequently been forced to shuffle the unit, but still has managed to get results.
+Washington has frequently been forced to shuffle the unit but still has managed to get results.

-The Capitals went 5-for-9 on the power play when Ovechkin, Dmitry Orlov and Kuznetsov all were out of the lineup from Jan.
+The Capitals went 5 for 9 on the power play when Ovechkin, Dmitry Orlov and Kuznetsov were out of the lineup from Jan.
 19 to Jan.
-29. Carlson shifted over to Ovechkin’s spot on the left circle and it opened up the ice for other players.
+29. Carlson shifted over to Ovechkin’s spot on the left circle, and it opened up the ice for other players.

-“When we were missing Ovi everything kind of changed,” Forsythe said.
+“When we were missing Ovi, everything kind of changed,” Forsythe said.
 “With John coming over there … I loved how that operated.
-The coverage was pretty normal, they weren’t overplaying anybody and with that said we were scoring some goals.
+The coverage was pretty normal, they weren’t overplaying anybody, and with that said we were scoring some goals.
 I think it is just cyclical.”

-Ovechkin and his signature one-time snipe have returned to the lineup and the Caps roster is healthy.
-Jakub Vrana has moved to the first unit and Kuznetsov has shifted to the second unit.
+Ovechkin and his signature one-time snipe have returned to the lineup, and the roster is healthy.
+Jakub Vrana moved to the first unit, and Kuznetsov shifted to the second.

 Newcomer Justin Schultz is also on the second unit, which has changed the group’s mentality.
 His heavy wrister creates more deflections in front.
 That’s a change from Carlson, who is more stationary at the point but adds another layer with his one-timer.

 “He’s great.
-I love him on the power play,” Forsthye said of Schultz.
+I love him on the power play,” Forsythe said of Schultz.

-Kuznetsov’s move to the second unit came after he missed eight games, but Forsthye said it was an attempt to even out both units.
-Kuznetsov was on the first unit because of a simple concept — get all of Washington’s best players on the top unit.
+Kuznetsov’s move to the second unit came after he missed eight games, but Forsythe said it was an attempt to even out the units.
+Kuznetsov was on the first unit because of a simple concept — get all of Washington’s best players on the ice together.

-With Backstrom and Kuznetsov on the same top unit, Kuznetsov shifted out of his natural position on the power play — the spot near the boards atop the faceoff circle (known as the “half wall”).
-Forsythe believes Kuznetsov is more comfortable now working on the half wall with the second unit.
-He is positioned better on the ice and he is able to have the puck on his stick and help cycle it more.
+With Backstrom and Kuznetsov on the same unit, Kuznetsov shifted out of his natural position on the power play — the spot near the boards atop the faceoff circle (known as the “half wall”).
+Forsythe believes Kuznetsov is more comfortable working on the half wall with the second unit.
+He is positioned better and is able to have the puck on his stick and help cycle it more.

-“Guys have taken it on and made it their own and at the same time brought back that pride to it,” Forsthye said.
+“Guys have taken it on and made it their own and at the same time brought back that pride to it,” Forsythe said.

 Read more on the Washington Capitals: